BSc, DC, MSc, PG Cert. (Med. Ed.), ICSSD, FEAC, CCEP, FHEA - Course Leader and Clinical Tutor

 Areas of Interest

-Pragmatic facilitation of mastering the specificity required in acquiring the psychomotor skill to deliver a chiropractic adjustment within a professional evidence informed clinical environment that is ethically sound, patient centred and embraces empathy.
+Pragmatic facilitation of mastering the specificity required in acquiring the psychomotor skill to deliver a chiropractic adjustment within a professional evidence informed clinical practice environment that is ethically sound, patient centered and embraces empathy.

 - MSc (Sports & Rehabilitation)

 - British Chiropractic Association

 - General Chiropractic Council

 - Chiropractic effect on human strength via contextual dynamics

 - Research emphasis concerning manual therapies (specifically chiropractic) their influence on perception, human performance (behaviour) and cognition in all sporting populations, with a specific interest in the professional adolescent population.

 - Special interest in gait analysis incorporating effective analysis of the neuro-musculoskeletal system, and its reciprocal influences human’s agility, balance, coordination and stability.